goudreinette/blog/_src/posts/2017-05-16-writing-a-lisp-continuations.md

 This week added continuations to my Lisp.
 They're a fascinating feature, and a popular demand in the [survey](http://reinvanderwoerd.nl/blog/2017/04/24/writing-a-lisp-help-me-decide-what-to-tackle-next/).
-It has been the most challenging feature so far, both in implementation and explanation, but the result has been worth it.
+It has been the most challenging feature so far, both to implement and explain, but the result has been worth it.

 <!-- more -->